 Once an adult flea hatches, the only goal it has is to feed.
 It has to feed within a week or it may die, although some can survive much longer in the right conditions and environment.
 Once the flea feeds and gets a belly full of blood, they move on to mating with another flea to perpetuate the life cycle.

-Though it doesn’t usually happen within the first 24-36 hours, once a flea feeds and breeds, they’ll start laying eggs.
+Though it doesn’t usually happen within the first 24-36 hours, once a flea feeds and breeds, it’ll start laying eggs.
 This usually happens within the first week unless they are unable to feed.
 Once the female flea starts laying her eggs, she’ll start laying roughly 20-30 eggs per day for about 3-9 days.

 The female will lay her eggs on her host, because she needs to continue feeding as she lays the eggs to keep her metabolism up.
 Most of the eggs the female flea lays will be laid in your pet’s coat or hair.
 Eggs are sticky, whitish in color, and wet at first, but they quickly dry out and then wind up falling off the host.